fftvis: A Non-Uniform Fast Fourier Transform Based Interferometric Visibility Simulator: Computational Considerations

 In \fftvis, we adopt a hybrid strategy that prioritizes multiprocessing while still incorporating multithreading.
 Specifically, we parallelize the entire workflow across multiple processes, then assign the remaining cores as threads within each process.
 This approach is motivated by findings in \cite{2025RASTI...4....1K}, where a pure multithreaded strategy exhibited a performance plateau after just a few cores due to inherent scaling limitations and shared resource contention.
 In contrast, a multiprocessing strategy avoids many of these bottlenecks, providing more favorable scaling across a larger number of cores, albeit with a modest overhead associated with initializing processes.

 To manage the distribution of these independent tasks across processes on a single machine, \fftvis{} takes advantage of the \texttt{ray} library.
 Originally developed for scalable machine learning, \texttt{ray} provides a robust framework for efficiently scaling Python applications from a single core to many.
 Specifically, \fftvis{} uses \texttt{ray} to divide the overall simulation workload by distributing the calculations across the $N_{\rm proc}$ available processes, assigning each process a roughly equal portion of the total workload determined by the number of simulation time steps and frequency channels.
 This approach helps manage the creation and coordination of multiple processes, simplifying the implementation of our chosen multiprocessing strategy.
 Furthermore, \texttt{ray} supports shared memory, enabling large, read-only objects like the beam, sky model, and model coordinates to be loaded once and accessed by multiple worker processes.
-While this shared memory capability is beneficial, a current limitation within \fftvis's implementation is that each process still independently interpolates the beam and performs coordinate rotations for all $N_{\rm sources}$ on each process independently.
-Therefore, these specific steps do not fully utilize memory sharing, requiring that arrays of size $\mathcal{O}\left(N_{\rm sources}\right)$ be stored in memory for each independent process.